Elnaz-Talebi/Hack-your-future-event/README.md

 ### 2. **CSS Styling and Layout**

    - **Modular CSS**: Styling is contained in a single CSS file to maintain a clear structure.
 Each section (e.g., `.about-us`, `.event-info`) has its own set of class-based styles for easy modification.
-   - **Flexbox and Grid**: Layouts are managed through Flexbox for horizontal and vertical alignment.
-The Grid layout is used in complex areas like the footer.
+   - **Flexbox**: Layouts are managed through Flexbox for horizontal and vertical alignment.
-   - **Custom Buttons**: Styled buttons (`.color-button-info`, `.color-button-event`) with hover effects, rounded corners, and padding for visual consistency.
+   - **Custom Buttons**: Styled buttons (`.color-button-info`, `.color-button-event`) with rounded corners, and padding for visual consistency.
    - **Responsive Design**: Media queries for screens under 600px width, creating a mobile-friendly experience with a collapsible navigation menu and restructured sections.

 ### 3. **Responsive Design Techniques**
-   - **Mobile-First Approach**: Base styles cater to smaller screens, with media queries scaling up for larger devices.
+   - **Responsive Layouts**: The page automatically adjusts to fit screens of all sizes, from mobile to desktop
    - **Hamburger Menu**: A `hamburger-bar` icon is shown on mobile for menu toggling.
    - **Adaptive Layouts**: Content sections (e.g., `.about-us`, `.event-info-box`) adjust between row and column layouts depending on screen size for a consistent user experience.